How To Get The Perfect Job

 What you say hardly matters.
 What matters is that you speak about something that you feel really strongly about.
 If you feel strongly about it you will sound enthusiastic, authentic, engaged and alive.

 This is a given, there is nothing wrong with being a bit on edge.
 If you use the approach laid out above the things you speak about will give you somewhere to channel that nervous energy.

 Remember they are unlikely to give the job to someone calm, relaxed and laid back either.
 Too laid back and you will seem as if you don't care.

 Absolutely they are going to judge you!
 This is supposed to happen.
-Remember, it's a test, so get some interview help or interview training and do some practise.
+Remember, it's a test, so get some interview help or interview training and do some practice.
 You wouldn't dream of going to your driving test without studying the Highway Code, so treat an interview in the same way.

 But remember also, you are interviewing them as well.
 The test is two way.
 If you can keep that in the forefront of your mind, it can also help settle interview nerves.

 Prepare to talk about something current, a TV programme, the election, the war, the weather, it doesn't matter what so long as it has affected you and you have a strong opinion about it.